levitsky/biolccc/doc/sphinx/source/tutorial.rst

 Basic concepts
 **************

-There are a few simple concepts which are widely used in libBioLCCC.
+There are a few simple concepts which are widely used in pyteomics.biolccc/libBioLCCC.
 Most of them are represented by corresponding classes.
 Here they are:

 **Polymer model** - a set of assumptions used to describe a polymer molecule.